UPPMAX/install-methods/apps/R_packages/R_packages-4.0.0_install-README.md

 ### SAIGE

+**NOTE** SAIGE is now installed in its own module, SAIGE/0.42.1 on its first installation.

 Install SAIGE, which is an R package with Scalable and Accurate Implementation of Generalized mixed model (Chen, H. et al. 2016).
 It accounts for sample